Emma Baldwin '13, biology and Spanish; working at The Living Desert Zoo in southern California after completing an internship there

 "My Augustana experience helped my land my dream job.
 I used my Augie Choice funds to intern at The Living Desert during my senior year, and I got hired at the zoo directly after graduating.
 The zoo field is very competitive and can be difficult to break into.
 My internship strongly fueled my desire to be employed at The Living Desert, gave me valuable zookeeping experience, and successfully got my foot in the door.
 As a freshman, I also didn’t realize the value of a liberal arts education—but now I know it is vital in becoming the well-rounded individual today’s employers are looking for."

-Hannah Hart '13, biology and pre-veterinary medicine; attending the University of Minnesota College of Veterinary Medicine
+Hannah Hart '13, biology and pre-veterinary medicine; attended the University of Minnesota College of Veterinary Medicine; veterinarian at USDA-FSIS, Minneapolis

 "Attending vet school was always my goal, but I don’t think I realized how much I would grow personally and academically in my four years at Augustana.
 There are so many resources on campus to help students get where they want to go, and I found myself surrounded by the most amazing, driven, talented and passionate students, faculty and staff.
 I know that they played a big part in my development into a more confident individual and a more able scientist.
 I didn’t imagine that I would achieve such growth when I started my undergraduate career."

-Kai Yin (Queenie) Ho '13, anthropology and biology; studying biological anthropology at St. John's College, University of Cambridge, after receiving the $50,000 Davies-Jackson Scholarship
+Kai Yin (Queenie) Ho '13, anthropology and biology; master's in applied biological anthropology at St. John's College, University of Cambridge, after receiving the $50,000 Davies-Jackson Scholarship; research project coordinator at Northwestern University, Chicago

 Lauren Hoffman '14, biology, minor in physics; graduate student in prosthetics and orthotics at Northwestern University